awcodify/AWS-IAM-Simplified/README.md

 ### Prerequisites

 - Node.js 18+ installed
-- AWS credentials configured (see setup below)
+- AWS IAM user credentials (Access Key ID and Secret Access Key)
 - Understanding of which AWS account to use (see [ACCOUNT_REQUIREMENTS.md](./ACCOUNT_REQUIREMENTS.md))

 ### Installation